Homeland: My Father Dreams of Palestine

 Hannah Moushabeck

-Hannah Moushabeck is a second-generation Palestinian American author, editor, and book marketer who was raised in a family of publishers and booksellers in Western Massachusetts and England.
-Born in Brooklyn into Interlink Publishing, a family-run independent publishing house, she learned the power of literature at a young age.
-She is the author of Homeland: My Father Dreams of Palestine (Chronicle Books, March 2023).
+Hannah Moushabeck is a second-generation Palestinian American author and book worker who was raised in a family of publishers and booksellers and learned the power of literature at a young age.
+Hannah has worked in publishing for over a decade at companies such as Chronicle Books, The Quarto Group, and Simon & Schuster.
+She now runs Interlink Publishing, the only Palestinian-owned publisher in the United States, alongside her family.
+Her debut picture book Homeland: My Father Dreams of Palestine (Chronicle Books) won The New England Book Award and The Arab American Book Award.
 She lives in Amherst, Massachusetts on the homelands of the Pocumtuc and Nipmuc Nations.

 • “Too Controversial”